IAPViewer Documentation

 - Connection — SSID, AP, BSSID, band, channel + width, PHY, role, association time.
 Wired clients show the wired interface here.

-- Signal Health — Signal, SNR, Noise Floor, Down Speed, Up Speed, Last Uplink Signal, Last Downlink Signal, Retry Rate.
+- Signal Health — Signal, Signal stability (the range covered over the last few minutes, drawn as a band on the scale — a narrow band means a steady link), Noise Floor, Down Speed, Up Speed, Last Uplink Signal, Last Downlink Signal, Retry Rate.
 Each bar carries a scaled fill with a Good / OK / Poor label, bold-coloured to match the value.
+If the client drops out of its AP's live table (asleep or just gone offline), the live rows are replaced by a note saying so.

 - Current Throughput — live down / up.